 Ensure PubkeyAuthentication yes

-If you want to disable password login and allow key-based login only (recommended)
+If you want to disable password login and use key only (recommended)

-Find #PasswordAuthentication yes, uncomment it, and change yes to no
+Find #PasswordAuthentication yes, uncomment and change yes to no

 Restart ssh

-Find PermitRootLogin no and change it to PermitRootLogin yes
+Find PermitRootLogin no and change to PermitRootLogin yes

-Sometimes it is PermitRootLogin prohibit-password, which means password login is disabled; just change it to yes
+Sometimes it is PermitRootLogin prohibit-password which means prohibit password login, change to yes.

 Open gdm-password